3. What is Schema

 Create additional Rollback segment in tablespace (RBS)

-Deactivate Rollback Segment R0 and activate the newly created rollback
+Deactivate Rollback Segment R0 and activate the newly created

 segments.